In the last 10-20 years, there's been a 5x rise in the interest of 'customer experience'.

 Companies like Zendesk have helped a little.

-However, the data tagging is still mostly manual (so it's often subjective) or, infrequently, automated using a rule-based system which is too generic.
+However, the data tagging is still mostly manual and therefore it's mostly subjective.

 This means Zendesk users still have an actionability problem.
 The result we've seen is that: